-My boss is telling me we need to add a capital campaign “section” to our nonprofit’s website.
+My boss is telling me we need to increase donations and add a capital campaign “section” to our nonprofit’s website.
 But the capital campaign is such a big deal with so many moving parts, I fear it will overwhelm our normal site.
 Am I being silly, or if I’m right, what should I tell her?

 Anatomy of a Successful Capital Campaign Website